 The Group is committed to being Net Zero Carbon for all its direct and indirect emissions (scope 1, 2 and 3) by 2045.
-The Group is also SBT 2°C certified on our emissions reduction targets covering 96% of our scope 1 emissions and 83% of our scope 3 emissions.
+The Group is also SBT well below 2°C certified.
+Our emissions reduction targets cover 99% of our total carbon footprint (scopes 1,2 and3).

-Since then, the group has set new decarbonization targets as part of its commitment to a "well below 2°C" trajectory on which it is currently being certified:
+The Group has set new decarbonization targets as part of its commitment to a "well below 2°C" trajectory on which it has been certified in February 2023:

-- Reduce our carbon intensity of scope 1 and scope 2 energy production by 55% from 2017 to 2030 (emission rate per kWh); - Reduce the carbon intensity of all our energy sales by 56% from 2017 to 2030 (emission rate per kWh); - Reduce the emissions from the use of the products we sell by 34%.
+- Reducing our carbon intensity of scope 1 and scope 2 energy production by 66% from 2017 to 2030 (emission rate per kWh); - Reducing the carbon intensity of all our energy sales by 56% from 2017 to 2030 (emission rate per kWh);

-These objectives are accompanied by an objective to accelerate the development of renewables to reach 58% of the Group's installed capacity in 2030.
+These objectives are accompanied by a target to reduce emissions from energy production (scopes 1 and 3) to reach 43 Mt in 2030, a target to reduce by 34% the emissions related to the use of the products we sell to reach 52 Mt $CO_2$ in 2030 and an objective to accelerate the development of renewables to reach 58% of the Group's installed capacity by 2030.

-In addition to its SBT commitment, the Group is committed to :
+In addition to its SBT commitment, the Group is mobilizing by:

-- supporting customers in their decarbonization with a target of 45 Mt CO2 eq. of emissions avoided through the use of ENGIE products and services; - Encouraging all employees of the group to be actors in the reduction and compensation of their carbon footprint (Ways of working) with a goal of carbon neutrality on GHG emissions related to its working practices (after compensation); - engaging with its suppliers with a target of having 100% of preferred suppliers (excluding energy) certified or aligned with SBT.
+- Accompanying customers in their decarbonization with a target of 45 Mt CO2 eq. of emissions avoided through the use of ENGIE's products and services; - Encouraging all the Group's employees to be actors in the reduction and neutralization of their carbon footprint (Ways of working) with a goal of carbon neutrality on GHG emissions related to its working practices (after compensation); - Committing to its suppliers with an objective of 100% of SBT certified or aligned on the TOP 250 preferred suppliers (excluding energy).

-• Assessing climate change risks and developing an adaptation plan
+Assessing climate change risks and developing an adaptation plan

-- Follow and implement the TCFD recommendations.
-Work with internal experts and the Institut Pierre Simon Laplace on meteorological indexes of sensitivity to climate impacts on our assets and activities, study of +2°C and +4°C climate impact scenarios, - Increase knowledge and internal expertise via a methodology for classifying and prioritising risks and crossbranch working groups (climate, adaptation, water); - Strengthen the resilience of our infrastructure and activities (Identification of priority sites, Identify local adaptation options); - Anticipate the impacts of climate change: Integrate a risk analysis (extra-financial criteria) for new projects, Isolate and integrate climate change elements in the Group scenarios; - Evaluate the financial impacts of climate change on our industrial tools and our business plan, collaboration in external national and international issuer-investor working groups; - Assessing the group's transition risk ; - Developing external partnerships: The Group is a partner of the IPSL (Institut Simon Laplace), in order to work on climate index projections that are significant for the impacts on the Group's activities; - Communicating on actions (respecting and anticipating regulatory requests to publish risks, positioning the group as a committed player: CDP, RobecoSAM, etc.).
+- Following and implementing the TCFD recommendations.
+Work with internal experts and the Institut Pierre Simon Laplace (IPSL) on meteorological indexes of sensitivity to climate impacts on our assets and activities, study of activities, study of 2°C and 4°C climate impact scenarios; - Increasing internal knowledge and expertise through a methodology for classifying and prioritizing risks and cross-branch working groups (climate, adaptation, water); - Strengthening the resilience of our infrastructures and activities (identification of priority sites and localoptions of adaptation); - Anticipating the impacts of climate change: integrating a risk analysis (extra-financial criteria) for new projects, isolating and climate change elements into the Group's scenarios; - Evaluating the financial impacts of climate change on our industrial tools and our business plan, collaborating in external national and international issuer-investor working groups; - Assessing the Group's transition risk; - Developing external partnerships: the Group is a partner of the IPSL, in order to work on climate index projections for the impacts on the Group's activities; - Communicating on actions (respecting and anticipating regulatory requests to publish risks, positioning the Group as a committed player: CDP, S&P Global, etc.).

-Rigorous governance and an aligned investment process
+A rigorous governance and an aligned investment process